-If you’re keen to travel the world and broaden your horizons, one way to fulfil your wanderlust is to work abroad.
+If you’re longing to travel the world and broaden your horizons, a great way to satisfy your wanderlust is to work abroad.

-While it is always easier if you are fluent in the host country’s language, only speaking English shouldn’t stop you and there are plenty of jobs abroad for English speakers.
+While it is always easier if you are already fluent in the host country’s language, you shouldn’t feel discouraged if you only speak English; there are plenty of jobs abroad for English speakers.

 Jobs in English-speaking countries